cierrateam/laravel-sendgrid-newsletter/README.md

 ## Usage:
 To use the cierra/laravel-sendgrid-newsletter package, you can use the provided methods in your code:

-Start the newsletter subscription, creates NewsletterSubscription recod, dispatches the job to send the email with the confirmation template.<br>
+### `SendgridNewsletter::sendSubscriptionLink($email, $options)`
-`SendgridNewsletter::sendSubscriptionLink($email, $options)`
+Start the newsletter subscription, creates NewsletterSubscription record, dispatches the job to send the email with the confirmation template.<br>
 #### Options:

 ```